 In previous posts, you have learned how to come up with effective goals.
 To recap, you know goals need to be S.M.A.R.T.
 Smart goals are those that are specific, measurable, achievable, relevant and time-based.
 If you need more information about goals, read our previous blog post here.

-To help you define your strategy, we recommend using the famous “Six W’s” — questions whose answers are considered basic in any information-gathering endeavor.
+We recommend using the famous “Six W’s” — questions whose answers are considered basic in any information-gathering endeavor.
 They’re often mentioned in journalism, research, and even police investigations because they constitute a formula for getting the complete story.

 In relation to your bank’s mobile marketing campaign, your Six W’s are: